Sean-Meyers/CMPUT404-assignment-css-hell/README.md

 =================

-Small bits of code in svg tags in html files are from https://andyjakubowski.com/tutorial/ink-bleed-effect-with-svg-filters Background image textures from/by https://www.photoshopsupply.com.
+Small bits of code in svg tags in html files are from https://andyjakubowski.com/tutorial/ink-bleed-effect-with-svg-filters Background image textures on the gutenburg html files from/by https://www.photoshopsupply.com.
 Their license is in the folder with images in question. gutenburg ebooks from https://www.gutenburg.org, licenses in the html files.
+Wood texture in homepage/good.html is from https://architextures.org/textures/729 Free for education and personal use, full details: https://architextures.org/terms

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the